 standards of practice in the field.
 Referral services are available for individuals whose needs are beyond the scope of services provided by NFS.

-Persons are eligible for Community Youth Services Counseling provided they are between the ages of 7-17 at the time of admission and/or for adults who have children and/or are the primary caregivers of children and/or are the primary caregivers of children.
+Persons are eligible for Community Youth Services Counseling provided they are between the ages of 7-17 at the time of admission and/or for adults who have children and/or are the primary caregivers of children and/or are the primary caregivers of children and/or victim of a crime.
 Children under the age of seven (7) many be eligible for services based upon qualified provider availability.

 Counseling services are provided in Alfalfa, Major, Woods Counties by appointment.